-If You're Having Less Sex With Your Partner, Here's How To Change That
+If You're Having Sex With Your Partner Less Often, Here's How To Change That

 Relationships can require a lot of balance, which is part of the joy.
 You get to grow together as you figure out how to integrate your partner into your life.
 However, in the balancing act that is life and love, things can occasionally fall by the wayside, and you'll realize you and your partner are having less sex.
 This doesn't have to be a bad thing; our sexual desires ebb and flow, and sometimes you or your partner crave sex less.
 Still, if you are trying to have more sex with your partner, there are steps you can take, as long as your partner also wants more sex.
 I spoke with experts to get their thoughts on how to increase the amount of sex between you and your beau.

 If you’re having less sex because of general life engagements, consider scheduling time for sex.
 While sending a calendar invite may not seem romantic, it can demonstrate how much you care about making time for your partner and their needs.
 “We make time for what is important, so block out time for physical intimacy (which may not necessarily be for sex)," Relationship Counselor and Clinical Sexologist Dr. Martha Tara Lee tells Elite Daily.
 "With more touch (a massage, for example), sex is more likely to happen."
 For me, my calendar represents the things I’m most interested in doing (which is why ice cream is in there multiple times/week), and once something’s on the calendar, it gets done.
 So, consider sending your partner a romantic calendar invite (to their personal email — who knows what their boss can see), in an effort to enhance your sex life.